-This project includes working with the Wisconsin Department of Natural Resources (WDNR), the county land and water conservation departments, and designated management agencies, in the preparation and implementation of detailed nonpoint source pollution abatement plans; working with lake protection and rehabilitation districts and lake associations in preparing and implementing detailed lake management plans; working with wastewater treatment plant operators and counties in implementing the plan recommendations for treatment plants and attendant sewer service areas; and working with county land and water resource management and stormwater management planning.
+This project includes working with the Wisconsin Department of Natural Resources (WDNR), the county land and water conservation departments, and designated management agencies, in the preparation and implementation of detailed nonpoint source pollution abatement plans; working with lake protection and rehabilitation districts and lake associations in preparing and implementing detailed lake management plans; working with wastewater treatment plant operators and counties in implementing the plan recommendations for treatment plants and attendant sewer service areas; and working with county land and water conservation and planning departments to carry out county land and water resource management and stormwater management planning.

-In 2016, the Commission staff completed:
+In 2017, the Commission staff completed:

-- A watershed protection plan for Mason Creek, which was developed within the U.S. Environmental Protection Agency nine element planning framework, and which addressed the Rock River Basin TMDL wasteload allocation and load allocations for the Mason Creek watershed; - Aquatic plant management plans for Pike, Pleasant, and Whitewater/Rice Lakes - A lake protection plan for Hooker Lake; and - A lake management plan for Lake Denoon.
+- A watershed protection plan for Jackson Creek, which was developed within the U.S. Environmental Protection Agency nine element planning framework, and which addressed the Rock River Basin TMDL wasteload allocation and load allocations for the Jackson Creek watershed; - Aquatic plant management plans for Little Muskego and Whitewater and Rice Lakes; - Lake and stream classification and management strategies plan for Kenosha County; - Lake protection plans for Hooker, Silver, and Pike Lakes; and, - Lake management plans for Denoon and Pewaukee Lakes.